-- Optimized for right handed use with the manual trigger being at the back right and requiring a stretch to reach.
+- Optimized for right-handed use with the manual trigger being at the back right and requiring a stretch to reach.

-- Optimized for indoors use in dry environment.
+- Optimized for indoors use in the dry environment.
 If put in a humid environment the crystals would absorb the moisture in the air much more quickly and it would stop working – not suitable for bathrooms.

-The automatic cat litter box is not a cost effective choice.
+The automatic cat litter box is not a cost-effective choice.
 The initial purchase of the tray is reasonably priced compared to other automatic cat litter trays but the running costs are high.
 The disposable tray lasted our two cats just over a week at a cost of just over £20.
 The equivalent crystals for a normal cat litter tray would be around £5 from the high street and could be a little cheaper with shopping around.